nitishcm/nitishcm.github.io/solution-overview.md

 - Maximum CPU : 6 CPU
 - Maximum Duration : 15 min
 - Maximum concurrent execution (can be increased) - 1000 / region
+- Languages : It doesn't support languages like PHP, React etc. at the moment

 ### Solution 1 - Preferred